Top IELTS Tips and Tricks For Best IELTS Scores 2024

 • Q. Which IELTS exam is easy, computer-based or paper-based?

-A. It is not appropriate to label one version of the IELTS exam as easy or difficult, as each format has its unique set of advantages and challenges.
+A. Labelling one version of the IELTS exam as easy or difficult is inappropriate, as each format has its unique set of advantages and challenges.
 While the computer-based exam offers the convenience of instant results and the ability to navigate back and forth between questions, some test-takers may prefer the traditional pen-and-paper format.
 Ultimately, the choice of which format to take depends on the individual’s preferences and comfort level with technology.
 It is recommended that test-takers familiarise themselves with both formats and choose the one that suits them best.

 Know more about IELTS